Restuccia-Group/SOAR/dataset/README.md

 ```
 Please change the name of the output binary file everytime there is a new experiment.
 Also, this command runs on the STAtions, because they received the images from the AP.

 To monitor the received data, we use ``tcpdump`` at the server side of ``ncat``.
 We open another terminal at the STAtion to store the packets information coming from the specific interface.
 We have been using the ``wlan0`` interface, but this could change depending on the configuration performed.
 We use the following command to store the ```pcap`` file generated from ``tcp dump```.
+This step will be repeated in both devices (STAs and AP)

 ```
 root@OpenWrt:/mnt/sda1# tcpdump -n -i wlan0 -s 65535 -w 001-sta-1-packets_bin.pcap